RdoubleA/MLprep/statistics.md

 Central limit theorem states that if you take an adequate number of samples from a population, regardless of the actual probability distribution of the populations, your sample means will approach a normal distribution, with a mean equivalent to the population mean and standard deviation according to standard deviation of population divided by square root of sample size.
 This means with repeated sampling from a population where the distribution is unknown, which is most real world distributions, we can calculate confidence intervals, conduct hypothesis testing, on the sample mean since it is normally distributed and make inferences about the population.
 This allows us to conduct t-tests with sample means to see if the population mean is nonzero, for example.
 At least 30 samples is considered an adequate number of samples for the means to approach normal distribution.

+## Evaluating a linear regression model

+When you fit a linear regression model, you are trying to estimate the coefficients that related X to Y plus some error term.
+This error term is a random variable, and linear regression assumes that this is normally distributed with the same variance for all samples.
+Thus, your coefficients are also random variables with some unknown mean (the true coefficient) and the variacne from the error term.
+When you fit the model, you are sampling the coefficient from its distribution centered around the true coefficient.
+Then, you can determine statistical confidence in this predicted value by estimating the variance (some calculation from the sum of squares of residuals) then computing a t-test where the null hypothesis is that &beta; = 0.
+The p-value will then tell you how likely the predicted &beta; was if the null hypothesis is true and there was not relationship between X and Y.

+Other metrics you can use are the coefficient of determination (R squared) which assesses how much variance is captured by the model, or the residuals themselves.
+If you plot the residuals, they should appear random and not be skewed one way, otherwise there is some relationship in the data your model is not capturing.

+This StackExchange [link](https://stats.stackexchange.com/questions/352383/how-to-calculate-p-value-for-multivariate-linear-regression) has a helpful explanation.

 ## Measures of Central Tendency

 Mean – average of all examples